 - If you have many South or West facing windows, close your blinds or drapes during the hottest part of the day to keep the sun from heating these areas.

-- When purchasing new cooling equipment or any appliance look for the Energy Star label.
+- When purchasing new cooling equipment look for the Energy Star label.

 - Shorten your shower by a minute or two and you'll save up to 150 gallons per month.